edz504/eng385_paper2/README.md

   * 3 subclusters

 ### Steps and Notes by Top-Level Category
 We first make a pass through every tag, classifying it into one of the top-level categories.
-Then, we apply the further refinement detailed into one of the 3 subcategories, which can be an explicit set of cases or our modified K-Means clustering (see Clustering).
+Then, we apply the further refinement detailed into one of the 3 subcategories, which can be an explicit set of cases or our modified clustering (see Clustering).
 This pass is implemented in `categorize_top.py`.

 1. Check for '_'
   * check for # of '_'